actengage/roles/README.md

 ### Implementation

-To implement Roles, you just need to assign the `HasRoles` trait to the model receiving the roles.
+To implement Roles, you just need to assign the `Roleable` trait to the model receiving the roles.

     namespace App\User;

-    use Actenage\Roles\HasRoles;
+    use Actenage\Roles\Roleable;
     use Illuminate\Database\Eloquent\Model;

     class User extends Model {

-        use HasRoles;
+        use Roleable;

     }